Jump to: Staff, Administrative Services, Full-Time Faculty

 Svetlana Shpiegel, associate professor and MSW Director, received her PhD from the School of Social Work at Rutgers University.
 Dr. Shpiegel developed the Minor in Social work and spearheaded the development of the MSW program which launched in Fall 2018.
 Her research interests include adolescents emancipating from foster care, child abuse and neglect, resilience among vulnerable populations and international social work.
 She teaches courses including Child Abuse and Neglect, Research and Evaluation, Public Child Welfare, and Introduction to Social Work.
 Her recent publications have appeared in the Journal of Social Work Practice in the Addictions, International Journal of Mental Health and Addiction, and Children and Youth Services Review.
 Dr. Shpiegel has presented at numerous national and international conferences, including Society for Social Work and Research, Society for Research on Adolescence, American Professional Society on the Abuse of Children, International Family Violence and Child Victimization Research Conference and Society for Research on Child Development.
 She is currently involved in a number of research projects examining the health and well-being of adolescents emancipating from foster care.

-Wendy Zeitlin, assistant professor, received a PhD in social welfare from Yeshiva University.
+Wendy Zeitlin, Associate Professor, received a PhD in social welfare from Yeshiva University.
 Her research interests include: organizational research, child well-being, cultural competence and research methods.
 She teaches courses in research methods, child abuse and neglect, and current social issues in child advocacy.
 Dr. Zeitlin is a co-author of two books on research methods and program evaluations, published by Oxford University Press.
 She is the lead author on a textbook to be published in early 2018 on statistical analysis in the behavioral and social sciences, also to be published by Oxford.
 Dr. Zeitlin also co-authored A Toolkit for Modifying Evidence-Based Practices to Increase Cultural Competence with funding from The Nathan Kline Institute and New York State’s Research Foundation for Mental Hygiene.